Explainer: What you need to know about Gibraltar in Brexit talks

 Spain says it was not aware until a few days ago of Article 184 of the draft Brexit deal, which relates to negotiations on the future relationship between the EU and Britain, and says it is ambiguous on Gibraltar.

 Prime Minister Pedro Sanchez and Foreign Minister Josep Borrell say the withdrawal agreement and a political declaration that goes with it must make clear that negotiations on the future relationship between Britain and the EU do not apply to Gibraltar.
-Madrid wants guarantees that alone can decide on the future of Gibraltar in direct talks with Britain.
+Madrid wants guarantees that it alone can decide on the future of Gibraltar in direct talks with Britain.

 Crafting the tentative Brexit deal has taken a year and a half of difficult talks.
-EU states are determined not to open Pandora’s Box and the prospect of Britain and others making more requests to modify the text.
+EU states are determined not to open Pandora’s Box, and the prospect of Britain and others making more requests to modify the text.

 Diplomats in Brussels said they thought Sanchez was trying to score points with voters before a high-stakes regional election in Andalusia on Dec 2.
 The diplomats said the issue could be solved by the leaders and urged Madrid not to put the whole Brexit deal at risk.